geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Though jealous Ariel would their loves divide.

 While thus he mused, before his throne she fell,
-And strongly urged him to restore the Veil :
+And strongly urged him to restore the Veil:
 By reason's force, or soft persuasive art,
 She tried to move his unrelenting heart.
 " Alas!" she said, " what hate thy bosom bears,
 " Thus to rejoice and triumph in my tears,
 " Destroy each vision youthful hope has wove,
 " And wound thus deeply in the mask of love !
-" Can this be love ? — No ; love is ever prone
+" Can this be love ? — No; love is ever prone
-" To prize its object's weal before its own ;
+" To prize its object's weal before its own;
 " Ah, yet relent ! ere, worn by lengthen'd grief,
 " My frame decays, and death shall yield relief;
 " And oh ! if e'er thy bosom thrill'd with joy